Peppadew vs Piquillo: Pickled Sweet Heat or Spanish Roast

 Spain · C. annuum

 Piquillo peppers have been cultivated in the Ebro River valley of northern Spain for centuries, with the Lodosa region of Navarra becoming their spiritual home.
-The DOP designation - protecting the name and production methods - was established in 1987, formalizing what local growers had practiced for generations.
+The DOP designation, protecting the name and production methods, was established in 1987, formalizing what local growers had practiced for generations.

 The tradition of wood-fire roasting over embers (rather than gas or electric heat) is what separates authentic piquillos from imitations.
-This technique developed as a practical preservation method: roasting loosens the skin for peeling, and the charred wood smoke penetrates the flesh during the process.

 Buying & Storage